Frequently Asked Questions

 What should I do to start an advanced independent study?

 The process is the same as described above for the intermediate independent study.
-The advanced independent study has a different course number, however.
-See the English department coordinator to be assigned a 400-level course number.

 If I am thinking of working toward an honors project, are there prerequisites or further requirements?